Fintan-contents/working-agreements/en/README.md

 ## Principles

-* Standards that will make the team’s activities easier are discussed and decided by the team members themselves.
+* Rules that will make the team’s activities easier are discussed and decided by the team members themselves.
 * Points discussed and agreed upon by the team are documented.
   * It is important that everyone in the team is involved in the discussion.